what-martial-art-should-i-learn

 Identify your goals: Ask yourself why you want to learn martial arts.
 Is it for self-defense, fitness, competition, stress relief, or cultural enrichment?
 Understanding your objectives can help you choose a martial art that aligns with your goals.

 If you love the beautiful weapons techniques of kung fu, go for it!
-But if you want something to protect you in a street fight, those sword moves may be as helpful.
+But if you want something to protect you in a street fight, those sword moves may not be as helpful.

 Consider your physical abilities: Some martial arts require more physical fitness than others.
 For example, if you have joint problems, you may want to avoid high-impact styles like Muay Thai.
 Conversely, if you have a lot of energy and enjoy aerobic exercise, these may be perfect for you.